canonical/charming-actions/upload-charm/README.md

 ### OCI Image

-When uploading a charm with OCI image resources, a new revision of the OCI image will be published and attached to the release.
+When uploading a charm with OCI image resources, the action will try to upload the OCI image to Charmhub and attach it to the release.
+If the image already exists in Charmhub, then it will use an existing revision corresponding to that image.
 It is possible to disable this behavior using either `upload-image: false` or by providing `resource-overrides` pointing at a specific existing revision.

 ### Files